 - 2 cups short- or medium-grain white rice such as Arborio

-- 4 cups vegetable stock or broth plus more as needed, room temperature or warm
+- 4 cups low-sodium vegetable broth plus more as needed, room temperature or warm

 - 1 tsp olive oil